chaudhuree/everlasting-code-vault/chart/findingNumberOfDataStoredInEachDay.md

 ***

 ## data stored in year wise
+// how many data stored in each year

 ```js
 // Calculate the date for 5 years ago from the current date